 Two-Hour Cocktail Party

 9:05 p.m.
-The emcee introduces you and your groom.
+The emcee introduces you and your partner.
 Once you're in, start greeting guests!

-9:10 p.m.
-Food stations open, and passed hors d'oeuvres start rolling out.
+9:10 p.m. open, and passed hors d'oeuvres start rolling out.

 9:35 p.m.
-The father-daughter and mother-son dances.
-Food service is still paused.
+The father-daughter and mother-son dances commence.

 9:40 p.m.
 Food service resumes.
-If there will be dancing, an upbeat set would start now.
+If there will be dancing, an upbeat song to get the party going would start now.

-10:20 p.m.
-DJ or musical entertainment plays a couple of slow songs as the staff cuts and plates the cake.
+10:20 p.m. or plays a couple of slow songs as the staff cuts and plates the cake.

 10:25 p.m.
 Cake is passed around.

 10:40 p.m.
 The final dance set plays.

 10:55 p.m.
 The last dance commences.

 11:00 a.m.
 Guests head into the reception area and make their way to their seats.